Estimated reading time: 10 minutes

 A good employment agreement will have clear definitions on parameters such as how much notice an employee must give before resigning, what happens to any outstanding wages if they are unable to work out their notice period, and how much information an employer has to provide before dismissing them.

 Understandably, you may feel excited about being offered a new job, especially if it’s your first step in your career or move to a larger company.
-Just don’t let the excitement blind you to the details of what is expected from you and how much time off will be required before starting work.
-Let’s not forget that we want both parties to win when entering into an employment contract!
+Just don’t let the excitement blind you to what is expected from you and how much time off will be required before starting work.
+Let’s not forget that we want both parties to win when entering an employment contract!
 Take some deep breaths and read through everything carefully before signing anything.
-Don’t rush this process for any reason because rushing can result in forgetting something important, like whether there are options available for health insurance during the waiting period between jobs.
+Don’t rush this process because rushing can result in forgetting something important, like whether there are options available for health insurance during the waiting period between jobs.
 If you have questions at any point, our team would love to help answer them, so please reach